quadratic-games/character-sheet/README.md

 ### To Do (Frontend)

-- Basic frontend template/look for main page
+- [X] Basic frontend template/look for main page
-- Character sheet page layout placeholder (to be completed after we have the backbone models/views working)
+- [ ] Character sheet page layout placeholder (to be completed after we have the backbone models/views working)
-- Campaign sheet page layout placeholder
+- [ ] Campaign sheet page layout placeholder
-- User overview/settings
+- [/] User overview/settings
-- Account setup
+- [ ] Account setup
-- Login/register pages
+- [ ] Login/register pages
-- Main page changes depending on logged in status
+- [ ] Main page changes depending on logged in status